-We cruise on to Los Angeles, the city of stars, where the beautiful and talented come to seek fame.
-But there’s no doubt in my mind, the real star here is the spectacular drive along Highway 1.
+Then cruise on to Los Angeles, the city of stars, where the beautiful and talented come to seek fame but there’s no doubt in my mind, the real star here is the spectacular drive along Highway 1.

 Coal magnate Carman Runyon once used the property as a private hunting ground.

 There are steep hikes with views of the San Fernando Valley, the Pacific Ocean and, on a clear day, Catalina Island.